Floorp-Projects/Floorp/taskcluster/docs/parameters.rst

 taskgraph`` commands can take this file as input.
 This can be very helpful when working on a change to the task graph.

+When experimenting with local runs of the task-graph generation, it is always best to find a recent decision task's ``parameters.yml`` file, and modify that file if necessary, rather than starting from scratch.
+This ensures you have a complete set of parameters.

 The properties of the parameters object are described here, divided rougly by topic.